sirtony/rraylib/README.md

 Unsafe bindings are provided by the `sys` module in this crate, and you may use raylib as you would in C if you prefer.

-The build script renames the automatically generated bindings ot be more idiomatic, so all functions, structs, enums, and constants are renamed to follow Rust's naming conventions.
+The build script renames the automatically generated bindings to be more idiomatic, so all functions, structs, enums, and constants are renamed to follow Rust's naming conventions.

 The `ConfigFlags` struct was also renamed to `WindowFlags` to be more clear about its purpose.